Secure HTTP settings

 We could update /etc/apache2/conf-enabled/security.conf via Ansible (even is Apache is not yet managed).

-Updated by Marc Dequènes almost 2 years ago
+Updated by Marc Dequènes about 2 years ago

 - Status changed from In Progress to Resolved